Breathing: Gas exchange

 The primary purpose of breathing is to refresh alveolar air so gas exchange between alveolar air and pulmonary capillary blood can occur by diffusion.
 This diffusion of gases occurs through the utilization of the thin respiratory membrane, which is composed of alveolar epithelium, capillary endothelium and the basement membrane that come together to form a blood-gas barrier.
 After exhalation the lungs still contain the functional residual capacity; on a typical inhalation only a relatively small volume of new atmospheric air mixes with the FRC, so alveolar gas composition remains fairly constant across breaths.
 Pulmonary capillary blood therefore equilibrates with a relatively steady alveolar gas composition, and peripheral and central chemoreceptors sense gradual changes in dissolved gases rather than rapid swings.
 Homeostatic control of breathing thus centers on arterial partial pressures of CO₂ and O₂ and on maintaining blood pH.

 Control

 Breathing rate and depth are regulated by respiratory centers in the brainstem that receive input from central and peripheral chemoreceptors.
-Central chemoreceptors in the medulla are particularly sensitive to pH and CO₂ in the blood and cerebrospinal fluid; peripheral chemoreceptors in the aortic and carotid bodies are sensitive primarily to arterial O₂.
+Central chemoreceptors in the medulla are particularly sensitive to the pH of the blood (which is affected by CO₂) and cerebrospinal fluid; peripheral chemoreceptors in the aortic and carotid bodies are sensitive primarily to arterial O₂.
 Information from these receptors is integrated in the pons and medulla, which adjust ventilation to restore blood gas tensions (for example, returning arterial CO₂ toward normal during exercise).
 Motor nerves, including the phrenic nerves to the diaphragm, convey respiratory center outputs to the muscles of breathing.
 Although breathing is primarily automatic, it can be voluntarily modified for speaking, singing, swimming, or breath-holding training; conscious breathing techniques may promote relaxation.
 Reflexes such as the diving reflex alter breathing and circulation during submersion to conserve oxygen.